llaske/sugarizer/README.md

 	mocha --delay

 Note that settings for unit testing are defined in [server/test.ini](server/test.ini).
-To run unit tests for Sugarizer Client, run "file:///PathToYourSugarizerRepo/test/index.html" in your browser.
+To run unit tests for Sugarizer Application, run "file:///PathToYourSugarizerRepo/test/index.html" in your browser.

 # Supervise the server